 “Sora is the perfect balance of self-directed learning and academic rigor.
 Students at Sora have both autonomy and also caring, brilliant adults gently nudging them to apply high standards to themselves.
 My teen loves the whole structure of Sora: the self-government, the gamification of learning through competitions between houses, and the ability to work in academics into projects.”

 Sora’s full-time, year-round school.
-This is all-inclusive enrollment in our private virtual high school, including learning programs and software, books, project materials, and school resources such as the Mentor Network.
+This is all-inclusive enrollment in our private virtual middle or high school, including learning programs and software, books, project materials, and school resources such as the Mentor Network.
 Upon graduation, students receive our accredited high school transcript.
-Tuition amount can vary, depending on Flexible Tuition awards.
-Payments can be made annually or monthly.
+Tuition amount can vary, depending on Flexible Tuition grants.
+We also offer a variety of payment plans.

 $3,000 to $6,000 per year

 Part-time, project based learning in an academic area of your choice (STEM or Humanities).
 Focuses on designing and managing projects in the selected area for students, general career exposure and discovery, and involvement in the Sora student body and community at large.
 No full transcript provided, primarily for homeschooling families.
-Tuition amount can vary, depending on Flexible Tuition awards.
-Payments can be made annually or monthly.
+Tuition amount can vary, depending on Flexible Tuition grants.
+We also offer a variety of payment plans.
+The part-time option is not available to middle school students.

 At Sora, we believe that to prepare students to explore the world, our school community should reflect the real world with a diverse student body that is representative of all socio-economic backgrounds.
 To achieve this goal, Sora seeks to enroll motivated, intellectually curious, and open-minded students whose families understand and embrace the mission of Sora through our Flexible Tuition Program.